-Douglass decried the myriad ways America’s treatment of black folks made a mockery of its Declaration of Independence and founding documents.
+Douglass decried the many ways America’s treatment of Black folks made a mockery of its Declaration of Independence and founding documents.
+That’s just one of many reasons why, with all due respect to the Founding Fathers (and to MLK), I rank Frederick Douglass as the greatest American ever.

 Legacy of racism

-(America never was America to me)…
+America never was America to me…

-(There’s never been equality for me,
+There’s never been equality for me,

-Nor freedom in this ‘homeland of the free.’)
+Nor freedom in this ‘homeland of the free.’

 If gas is so high, why are so many people driving?